NativeScript/docs-v7/properties.md

 }
 ```

-> Creating an inheritable property is relatively simple (as previous example show).
-However keep in mind that **inheritance** magic happens only through the **visual tree**.
-So setting such property to a non visual element will not work as expected.
+> Creating an inheritable property is relatively simple (as seen in the previous example).
+However keep in mind that the **inheritance** magic only happens through the **visual tree**.
+Thus, setting such a property to a non visual element will not work as expected.